davidamichelson/DIV6700/schedule.md

 #### Assignments

 - See Brightspace for information about a practice *Florilegium* due by 4:00 p.m. on Wednesday, August 26, 2020. *(B)*
+- Before Thursday please help us get to know you by completeing the DIV 6700 Student Questionnaire found under Activities>Quizzes in Brightspace.

 ### Thursday, August 27, 2020
 - Discussion sections. *(Zoom)*